airq-dev/hazebot/docs/contributing.md

 2. Make the change to your model; e.g., adding a new column.
 3. Run `docker-compose exec app flask db migrate -m "<some descriptive message>"`.
 This will generate a new migration file in the `migrations` directory.
 4. If you need to backfill data via a custom script, you can extend your migration script with a custom data migration.
 See `app/migrations/versions/549f168d1eaf_add_zipcode_id_to_request.py` for an example.
-4. Run `docker-compose web flask upgrade --sql`.
+4. Run `docker-compose exec app flask db upgrade --sql`.
 5. Check that the resulting SQL looks good.
 Note that the `--sql` options outputs SQL for all migrations, not just yours.
 But you only need to look at the SQL for the migration your created.
-6. Run `docker-compose web flask upgrade` to run the migration.
+6. Run `docker-compose exec app flask db upgrade` to run the migration.
 7. Bring down your test containers with `./test.sh -d`.
 8. Bring them back up with `./test.sh`.
 This will apply the migrations to the test database.